FriendlyUser/LatexDiagrams/ReadMe.md

 You can view all the diagrams at https://grandfleet.eu.org.

-Please create an issue if you feel extra diagrams should be created
+Please create an issue if you feel extra diagrams should be created.

 ## Donate
 If you would like to motivate me to spend more time improving open source projects please consider donating.
 Or contact me for opportunities.